The Overarching Challenge

 Users need to participate in synchronized meditation through the Calm app in order to increase accountability, thereby strengthening their meditation practice and reaping its full benefits.

-After defining necessary features, I mapped out three different user journeys.
+After defining necessary features, I mapped out flows for three different user journeys.
 I focused on users wanting to schedule meditations, users joining a pre-scheduled meditation, and users proposing changes to a scheduled session.

 Flow 1: Schedule a Group Meditation